-Family Luxury or Romantic Retreat?
+Family Luxury or Romantic Retreat at Qasr Al Sarab?

-Thanks to a generous client of my husband’s work, we have just been treated to two nights at the amazing Qasr al Sarab Desert Resort in the Liwa Desert, about 2 hours from Abu Dhabi city, 3 hours from Dubai and not far from the Saudi border – basically the middle of nowhere.
+Thanks to a generous client of my husband’s work, we have just been treated to two nights at the amazing Qasr al Sarab Desert Resort in the “The Empty Quarter”; About 2 hours from Abu Dhabi city, 3 hours from Dubai and not far from the Saudi border – basically the middle of nowhere.

 Getting to Qasr Al Sarab

 Despite not being at the original location in Zighy Bay, Oman (apparently storms and crappy weather – yes it does rain in the Middle East – have made this resort inaccessible, I guess that’s what happens when you can only access the place by 4×4, speed boat or parasail into arrival).

-The Luxury Resort
+The Luxury Resort Qasr Al Sarab

-This did not distract from the breathtaking arrival to the resort, grand fort like towers greet you ahead of the beautiful Arabic designed reception.
+This did not distract from the breathtaking arrival to the resort.
+Grand fort-like towers greet you ahead of the beautiful Arabic designed reception.
 It is clear that every intricate detail has actually been thought about and it truly is a luxurious retreat.

 Is Qasr Al Sarab Kid friendly?

 Although not purposefully designed for the younger crowd, they were well catered for.
 We had a lovely shallow kiddie’s pool basically to ourselves at an ambient 29 degrees, and the pool bar included a shallow area where they could join us for a drink.

 Our room also came with a lovely deep balcony area for the kids to play in safely, unfortunately, the rain had soaked the cushions through but it gave us some stunning views over the desert landscape, so many amazing colours that change throughout the day.
-Pre-booked baby sitting for the evenings was readily available.
+Pre-booked babysitting for the evenings was readily available.

 We, unfortunately, could not partake in any of the evening activities like dune bashing and camel rides due to the children’s size, but I am sure there will be plenty more time for these activities in years to come (as mum breathes a sigh of relief, for now).

 One downside to looking out for in an isolated resort is they are just that!
-Make sure you have adequate ‘snacking provisions’ on you as the children’s menu is limited, after ordering the same meal five times over due to our fussy young sir, the reprieve was certainly the breakfast buffet where you do get an amazing choice to stock up little stomachs (and proved fruitful for stocking up the hand bag).
+Make sure you have adequate ‘snacking provisions’ on you as the children’s menu is limited, after ordering the same meal five times overdue to our fussy young sir, the reprieve was certainly the breakfast buffet where you do get an amazing choice to stock up little stomachs (and proved fruitful for stocking up the handbag).

-There was step free access to most areas of the resort if you didn’t mind taking a very long walk around or taking the courtesy buggies, but I found it quicker to simply lug myself, and beach bag and children up and down the stairs.
+There was step-free access to most areas of the resort if you didn’t mind taking a very long walk around or taking the courtesy buggies, but I found it quicker to simply lug myself, and beach bag and children up and down the stairs.

-The shifting weather created a first for us in the UAE that I didn’t know what we should all wear, so everything from raincoats to bathers were packed; 2 suitcases, one beach bag, 2 backpacks, a stack of raincoats, a pram and a Trunki later we did look a little overdone for the occasion but that’s what the porters are for right?
+The shifting weather created a first for us in the UAE that I didn’t know what we should all wear, so everything from raincoats to bathers and swim diapers were packed; two suitcases, one beach bag for swim gear, one adult backpack, 1 baby gear backpack, a stack of raincoats, a double stroller and a Trunki later we did look a little overdone for the occasion but that’s what the porters are for right?

 So what are you waiting for, romantic retreat, family break – or both?